 Located right on the Belgian border with Germany just a stone’s throw away, Maastricht in the Netherlands has long been influenced by its neighbors, so it has a very distinct cultural heritage and identity.
 Very multicultural in nature, its picturesque streets have a lively and youthful feel to them, with lots of brilliant cafes, bars, and restaurants for you to choose from.
 Many people speak Limburgish instead of Dutch.

-Widely regarded to be the most beautiful city in the Netherlands, Maastricht will certainly not disappoint with all it has to offer.
+Widely regarded to be the most beautiful city in the Netherlands, a visit will certainly not disappoint with all the things to do in Maastricht.
 The best time of year to stop by is in February when its vibrant and colorful Prince Carnaval takes place.

 12. Bonnefanten Museum

 Founded all the way back in 1884, the Bonnefanten Museum’s fabulous fine arts collection is now housed in one of the most distinctive-looking modern buildings in Maastricht.
 Shaped somewhat like a spaceship, its glimmering cupola was designed by the architect Aldo Rossi.
 It is set just to the south of the city center on the banks of the River Meuse.

 On display are loads of brilliant artworks, with medieval sculptures and old Italian, Flemish, and Dutch paintings lying alongside contemporary pieces and art installations from the Ecole de Paris and Arte Povera movements.
 Among its most popular exhibitions are paintings by Pieter Brueghel the Younger and Peter Paul Rubens, with its gallery of Limburgish artworks being another highlight.